Maura Higgins: Television

 In September 2021, it was announced that Higgins would be presenting the Irish version of Glow Up: Britain's Next Make-Up Star.
 In April 2022, Higgins won "Best Female TV Presenter" and "Most Stylish Lady" at The Gossies Awards held by Goss.ie.
 The same year, Higgins was a contestant on the second series of Cooking with the Stars.
 She reached the semi-final and was the fifth celebrity to be eliminated, finishing in fourth place overall.
 In October 2022, she appeared in an episode of Shopping with Keith Lemon.
 In July 2023, Higgins was announced as social media presenter for the fifth series of Love Island USA.
 She also appeared on the show to guest host a challenge.
 In September 2023, Higgins announced that she was set to make acting debut in a film titled The Spin, written by Colin Broderick, directed by Michael Head and produced by Edward McCaffrey, in which she portrays a character named Rose.
 It was filmed in Northern Ireland and was scheduled for release in 2025.
 In 2024, The Spin film won Best Irish Feature Film Award at Dublin International Film Festival.
 It has also won Best Feature Film at Istanbul International Film Festival.
 The film is scheduled to premiere in cinemas from October 2025.
 October 2023, Higgins was announced as the social media presenter for Love Island Games, a global spin-off show, which saw her guest present three episodes.
 In 2024, Higgins began presenting Love Island USA: Aftersun and also guest presented two episodes of the main show during the sixth season.
 In November 2024, Higgins was a late arrival in the twenty-fourth series of I'm a Celebrity...Get Me Out of Here!.
 She joined camp on Day 5 alongside Rev. Richard Coles.
 Higgins was the sixth celebrity to be voted out of the camp on 5 December, in a double elimination alongside Barry McGuigan, ultimately finishing in seventh place.
-In June 2025, she was confirmed for the fourth season of The Traitors US.
+In June 2025, she was confirmed for the fourth season of The Traitors US, ultimately finishing as the runner-up to winner Rob Rausch.
+In April 2026, Higgins was the first contestant announced for the thirty-fifth season of the American dance competition series Dancing with the Stars at the Hulu Get Real House event.
+She was paired with professional dancer Mark Ballas, whom she appeared alongside on The Traitors.
+In August 2026, Higgins was confirmed as presenter for the reboot of Blind Date for Disney+ with filming to take place in late 2026.
+In September 2026, Peacock announced Higgins as the new co-host of the I'm a Celebrity...Get Me Out of Here! reboot, retitled Get Me Out of Here!, alongside Rausch.